Cat ownership and complaints

 Terms and conditions of hire

-- Hirer is obliged to accept responsibility for the welfare of the cat/s whilst in their possession and ensure that the cat/s are not ill-treated
+- The hirer is obliged to accept responsibility for the welfare of the cat/s whilst in their possession or during transport to the Dakabin Animal Pound and Animal Management Centre.

 - placed in a shaded sheltered area and food and water provided